 What Are Finish Nails?

 Finish nails — also sometimes called finishing nails, bullet head nails, or lost-head nails — are small nails used, as the name suggests, to provide a smooth finish in woodworking projects.
-Their uncharacteristically tiny heads make it possible for these nails to “disappear”, allowing the worker to fill the hole that remains with putty to render their presence all but invisible.
-For this reason, finish nails are frequently used for trim and molding in property construction, and to attach fine details in the manufacture of wooden furniture.
+Unlike common nails, finish nails have tiny heads, which allow them to “disappear” into the wood.
+This makes it easy to fill the remaining hole with putty, making the nail heads nearly invisible.
+Because of their strength and holding power, finish nails are often used for trim and molding in construction and to attach fine details in wooden furniture.

-Finish nails have gauges of either 15 or 16, which translates to diameters of 1.63 to 1.83 millimeters.
-Their length can vary from one to four inches, and finish nails are effectively delivered with the help of nail guns powered by compressed air.
+Finish nails have gauges of 15 or 16, with diameters ranging from 1.63 to 1.83 millimeters.
+Their length varies from one to four inches, and they are usually driven in with nail guns powered by compressed air.

 What Are Brad Nails?